Tina is adorable and holds a positive online presence on Instagram grey hair community. You can find her on Instagram at @tinacclark687

 “This page contains affiliate links.
 If you click one of the product links, I’ll receive a commission.
 No additional charges for you!”

 How do you take care of your silvers?
-Any product recommendations?
+Do you have any product recommendations?

-Hands-down, my favorite product for my silvers is Blond Brilliance.
-It’s an ash toner conditioner.
-I use it almost every wash: with my shampoo; with my conditioner; even “as” my conditioner.
-It is sulfate and paraben free and is CGM-approved.
+Hands down, my favourite product for my silvers is Blond Brilliance.
+It’s an ash-toner conditioner.
+I use it almost every wash: with my shampoo, my conditioner, even “as” my conditioner.
+It is sulfate and paraben-free and is CGM-approved.
 It works well for me.

 After going grey, did you think of changing your styles? (makeup, wardrobe, accessories)

-The color of your hair definitely affects what makeup and clothing colors look good.
-I’ve oftentimes had to adjust my makeup after a hair color appointment.
-And, its no different going gray, except growing out my gray gave me a PERFECT color match for my skin tone!
-As for clothing, I still favor black and white; but I’ve become a bit more bold with colors.
-My jewelry has remained platinum or silver.
+The colour of your hair definitely affects what makeup and clothing colours look good.
+I’ve often had to adjust my makeup after a hair colour appointment.
+And, it’s no different going gray, except growing out my gray gave me a PERFECT colour match for my skin tone!
+As for clothing, I still favour black and white; but I’ve become a bit bolder with colours.
+My jewellery has remained platinum or silver.

 My inspiration was drawn from Pinterest.
-I transitioned before joining Instagram, and I wasn’t really active on social media.
+I transitioned before joining Instagram and wasn’t active on social media.
 I rarely posted anything.
-And although I had various social media accounts, I just visited for interesting content.
-I used those accounts similarly to the way I may use websites – to gather information that I found interesting to read.
-And then … I found Instagram!
+And although I had various social media accounts, I just visited for exciting content.
+I used those accounts similar to how I may use websites – to gather the information I found interesting to read.
+And then, I discovered Instagram!
 This has been an overwhelmingly positive flow of inspiring accounts – Inspiration after Inspiration!

 I feel free.
 For me, there’s been such a relief in that freedom, a feeling of deep appreciation as I grow to accept the natural way my hair, skin and body are changing.
-I don’t mean letting myself go, but rather keeping the same indulgent, self-care practice that I’ve always had, but in a more purposeful and deliberately healthy way, and appreciating how much my body, mind and spirt have supported me through life.
-And that….in and of itself… feels absolutely perfect to me!
+I don’t mean letting myself go, but rather keeping the same indulgent, self-care practice that I’ve always had but in a more purposeful and deliberately healthy way.
+And appreciating how much my body, mind and spirit have supported me through life.
+And that in and of itself feels absolutely perfect to me!

-Any message for women aspiring to going grey?
+Any message for women aspiring to go grey?

-As long as you are alive, you are aging.
+As long as you are alive, you are ageing.
 Everyone is getting older.
 And if you’re lucky, you will too!
-Going gray is a choice, a preference, its not for everyone.
+Going gray is a choice, a preference; it’s not for everyone.
 For me, the choice to go gray was relieving myself of a social expectation that I no longer felt obliged to meet.
 When I realized that I didn’t want to any longer, the only permission I needed was my own.
 When you’re ready, you will know.
-You don’t NEED hair color to be beautiful!
-It’s true: our bodies change, our ideas change, our looks change… and I’m growing more and more confident as I relinquish the impossible belief that I need to hold on to youth forever!
+You don’t NEED hair colour to be beautiful!
+It’s true: our bodies change, our ideas, and our looks change.
+I’m growing more and more confident as I relinquish the impossible belief that I need to hold on to youth forever!